nmccloskey/ALASTR/README.md

-# ELASTICAS – Extensive Linguistic Analysis of Speech Transcripts in Clinical Aphasiology & SLP (Speech-Language Pathology)
+# ALASTR – Aphasiological Language Analysis of Speech Transcripts for Research

 **Status:** Active development (early-stage).
 **Stability:** APIs, module layout, and CLI interfaces are subject to change.
 **Audience:** Researchers and clinicians working with clinical aphasiology and SLP discourse data.

-ELASTICAS is a Python toolkit for **scalable, scriptable analysis of clinical speech and language transcripts**, with an emphasis on aphasia-focused workflows.
+ALASTR is a Python toolkit for **scalable, scriptable analysis of clinical speech and language transcripts**, with an emphasis on aphasia-focused workflows.
 It is designed to complement existing CHAT/CLAN-based pipelines by adding reproducible batch processing, richer linguistic feature extraction, and integration with downstream statistical analyses.

-While ELASTICAS draws on concepts and components piloted in earlier prototypes (e.g., CLATR), it is being developed as the **lab-facing, aphasiology-specialized system**, with a clearer focus on clinical narratives, paraphasias, disfluencies, and other discourse-level phenomena relevant to treatment and outcomes research.
+While ALASTR draws on concepts and components piloted in earlier prototypes (e.g., CLATR), it is being developed as the **lab-facing, aphasiology-specialized system**, with a clearer focus on clinical narratives, paraphasias, disfluencies, and other discourse-level phenomena relevant to treatment and outcomes research.

 ---